10 things to do in Malaga in July

 Get to the right beach

 When the mercury rises, the beach beckons.
-Although Malaga beaches don’t rank among the best in Spain, they do offer a great place to get some time-out from sight-seeing and shopping.
-Plus 7 have blue-flag status this year!
+Although Malaga beaches don’t rank among the best in Spain, they do offer a great place to get some time out from sightseeing and shopping.
+Plus all the city beaches have blue-flag status this year!
 And best of all, there’s a good selection so you can choose the right one for you.
 Check out our Malaga Beach Guide and find the perfect spot for your towel.

 Admire some gorgeous glass